codeforUV/food_resources/README.md

 ## Contributing
 This is an all volunteer-run project, and pull requests are very welcome!
 Check out our [issues](https://github.com/codeforUV/food_resources/issues) for a list of tasks that need contributions.
 Join the [Code for UV Slack](https://join.slack.com/t/codeforuv/shared_invite/zt-er1lyzw6-o3YKylqiImsnMaQ_bBnS8w) to ask questions and connect with other volunteers.

+### Code of Conduct
+This project and related activities are subject to a [Code of Conduct and Anti-Harrassment Policy](https://github.com/codeforUV/code_of_conduct/blob/master/code_of_conduct.md).
+Please familiarize yourself with it before making contributions.